 - UCL (United Kingdom)

-- University of Chicago (United States)
+- University of California Berkeley (United States)

 Read more: How much does university cost in Australia?